aakashpatel25/Tableau-Visualizations/README.md

 I think number of factors affect the incident occurrence such as,
 - Busyness of the airport
 - Wildlife population, especially bird’s population in a given area.

-### FAA Wild Life Damage to Aircraft Using Weather Data